specklesystems/speckle-docs/user/powerbi.md

 :::

-As of version `0.0.15`, you can fetch the commit data while preserving the structure of the data that was sent.
+As of version `0.0.15`, you can fetch the Version data while preserving the structure of the data that was sent.

 This new function can be found under the `Get Data -> Other` as `Speckle - Get By URL [Structured]`.